Gloria Lynne Henry

 After receiving her B.F.A. in theater arts at Wayne State University in Detroit, she helped to create a children's theater program at Detroit's Attic theater.
-She has also performed as lead singer in the critically acclaimed funk/rock band Chatter, which was originally formed by her cousin Brian Hardgroove, the bass guitarist in the legendary rap/rock group Public Enemy.
+She has also performed as lead singer in the funk, rock band Chatter, which was originally formed by her cousin Brian Hardgroove, the bass guitarist of the rap group Public Enemy.